Fishing Lodges in Devon: Lakes With Accommodation, Pods & More

 • Beer Beach.

 Beer is a small fishing village in East Devon.
 The pebble beach sits below some stunning cliffs and forms its own cove.
-The beach can be serene first thing in the morning as the fisherman goes about their day.
-Beer beach has a few eateries, conveniently placed on the beach, with easy walkway access.

 Beer Beach in Devon